Release date: May 28, 1991

 *5 out of 5*

-Lol, this hilarious skit finds a dude being thrown into a jail cell.
+This hilarious skit finds a dude being thrown into a jail cell.
 He calls his girl to bail him out.
-When she picks up the phone, she thinks it's someone else, lol, In the process, he calls her a bitch (bad move right there, lol), so you can imagine how that goes for him.
-In another funny moment, he continues to talk into the phone long after she's hung up, lol.
+When she picks up the phone, she thinks it's someone else; in the process, he calls her a bitch (bad move right there), so you can imagine how that goes for him.
+In another funny moment, he continues to talk into the phone long after she's hung up.

 18. "The Dayz Of Wayback"